lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

 .. _TSSW: https://tssw-developer.lsst.io/#id4

-  - For the cycle build we adopt ``master`` as the main branch, and also the branch that tracks what is running in the production environment.
+  - For the cycle build we adopt ``main`` as the main branch, and also the branch that tracks what is running in the production environment.

-  - To start a new cycle, users must create a new branch that, initially, tracks the ``master`` branch.
+  - To start a new cycle, users must create a new branch that, initially, tracks the ``main`` branch.
     The branch must be named ``cycle/####``.
-    For instance, when starting cycle 21, users will create a branch ``cycle/0021`` that tracks ``master`` at the time.
+    For instance, when starting cycle 21, users will create a branch ``cycle/0021`` that tracks ``main`` at the time.

   - This branch should not receive any direct commits.
     Instead, users should create "ticket branches", with the name of the ticket they are working on.